creme332/centos-scripts/vpn-lab/README.md

 ## Prerequisites

-- 2 VMs: 1 for server and 1 for client
+- 2 VMs: 1 server, 1 client
-- Both VMs should be connected to the internet and be login as root access.
+- Both VMs should be running CentOS 7/8 (or compatible), connected to the internet, and accessible with root privileges.
--
+- `wget` and `gedit` must be installed.

 ## Basic Setup